Fayzulloh2024/StudyCenter-Management-System/README.md

 4. Access the application via a web browser.

 ## Contact
-For any inquiries, please contact [your email here].
+For any inquiries, please contact  Telegram: [@ravshanxonov](https://t.me/ravshanxonov)..